04.08.2022 - Digital Marketing

 How to present your marketing plan to the board

 Clearly, presenting that marketing strategy you’ve worked so hard on is well worth doing.
-But how can you make sure it goes off without a hitch?
-During your prep time, keep the following tips in mind:
+But how can you make sure the presentation itself goes off without a hitch?
+During your prep time, keep the following tips in mind before your marketing strategy presentation:

 1. Create a board pack

 There’s a reason why board members have asked for your insights.
-They want to get the lay of the land when it comes to the business’ marketing.
-That means summing up the key details, successes, and the not-quite successes in an easy-to-digest way.
+They want to get the lay of the land when it comes to the business’ marketing, and you’re the person that’s going to do it.
+The board members have chosen you to sum up the key details, successes, and the not-quite successes in an easy-to-digest way.
 That’s where a board pack comes in.

 2. Show them the right metrics

 Strong results are going to be music to the board’s ears.
-But you need to make sure you’re focusing on the right ones.
+But you need to make sure you’re focusing on the right ones over the course of your board presentation.

 Instead, you’ll want to draw attention to actionable digital marketing metrics.
 These are packed full of insightful goodness that you can use to make data-driven decisions to help the business in the long term.
 And ultimately, that’s what’s going to impress the board.